Our Curriculum

 • Respect for others, respect for self and respect for the environment

-Sensorial
+Tenet 2: Sensorial

-Sensorial materials address the round child’s Sensitive Period* for order, small objects, refinement of sense, writing, language and spatial relationships.
+Sensorial materials address the round child’s sensitive period* for order, small objects, refinement of sense, writing, language and spatial relationships.

 Material in the sensorial area:

-• Helps the child distinguish and classify by dimension, form, color, shape, smell, sound, texture and weight.
+• Helps the child distinguish and classify by dimension, form, color, shape, smell, sound, texture and weight

 *A Sensitive Period is a period of time in a child’s life when they are absorbed with one characteristic of their environment.
-During this time a child exhibits interest in repeating certain activities and the child’s inner-self dictates when the child is ready to move on.
-Once the Sensitive Period is over it is over for good and is replaced by another interest in a new activity.
+During this time, a child exhibits interest in repeating certain activities and the child’s inner-self dictates when the child is ready to move on.
+Once the Sensitive Period is over, it is over for good and is replaced by another interest in a new activity.
 Sensitive Periods include: order, movement, small objects, grace and courtesy, refinement of the senses, writing, reading, language, spatial relationships, music and mathematics.
-Recognition of each child’s Sensitive Periods is a hallmark of Montessori education.
+Recognition of each child’s Sensitive Period is a hallmark of Montessori education.

-Language
+Tenet 3: Language

 The language area contains many learning opportunities such as: